goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 [^lowstakes]: Even if it is a problem, it’s not one that I care about.

 My argument focuses on the long-lived, specialised, complex systems that software engineers like me are accountable for.
+Architectural soundness can only truly be proven weeks or months into the future when new requirements and changes come in.

 On this topic I say: making their maintenance depend on AI is a risk.

 LLMs are most effective when dealing with small contexts.
 This context is the amount of text (split into short word ’tokens’) that an agent keeps in memory, and which must include both the thing being worked on (in this case, all of the relevant code) and your prompt for the task it needs to carry out.
 It also includes all the internal reasoning performed by the model as it works through the problem.

 This means that the more code you have --- and an AI will write _a lot_ of it --- the faster this context will fill up.
 Complex code means the LLM will also struggle to deliver the necessary change, much like a human would.

-Because LLMs are not accountable for incidents, and have no fear of breaking the codebase, they will present a solution that might _appear_ correct but that, once tested, reveals other problems.
-You enter a cycle of prompting the agent to fix issues until, eventually, you are satisfied with the result.
+Because LLMs are not accountable for incidents, and have no fear of breaking the codebase, they will present a solution that might _appear_ correct but that, once tested, surfaces other problems.
+You enter a cycle of prompting the agent to fix issues until, eventually, you are satisfied with the apparent result.

+{{< figure
+  alt=“A computer can never be held accountable therefore a computer must never make a management decision.” class="align-center" src=“machine-accountability.wepbp title=“An IBM statement from 1979.”
+>}}

 But here’s something the people who never look at the code don’t realise.
-For example, when confronted with an issue, coding agents will _almost never_ remove the obviously incorrect change.
+For example, when confronted with a problem that persists or was made worse by their attempt to fix it, coding agents will _almost never_ revert the incorrect and ineffective change.
 Instead, they will overlay a different attempt on top of the previous one, causing complexity to explode without ever addressing the root causes of the problem.
 I’ve seen this countless times from all models, from all providers.

-This misbehaviour alone means problems will accrue invisibly, the functioning of the system will become ever more opaque, and context sizes will grow and deteriorate agentic reasoning.
+This misbehaviour alone means problems will accrue invisibly, the functioning of the system will become ever more opaque, and context sizes will grow and degrade agentic reasoning.

 Until technology evolves to [a point where mature open-weight LLMs are commonplace](https://newsletter.semianalysis.com/p/google-we-have-no-moat-and-neither) and running on your own computer, it is good to remember that we are not relying on a simple piece of technology.
 We are handing over the ability to maintain our systems to an industry that runs both the models _and_ the meter.

 Exchanging more tokens with the LLM means you get a bigger bill.
 Your subscription quotas will not last as long, and you will have to pay extra to continue using the coding agent.

-The price per token being paid by subscribers today is nowhere near their true cost.
+The price per token being paid by subscribers today is [nowhere near their true cost](https://www.theverge.com/ai-artificial-intelligence/917380/ai-monetization-anthropic-openai-token-economics-revenue).
 That price has been subsidised by investors and kept low by AI companies intent on making themselves indispensable.

-While the raw cost of generating a million tokens is negligible, the rest isn’t.
+While the raw cost of generating a million tokens may be negligible, the rest isn’t.
 With LLMs there are no economies of scale like you would have with normal Software-as-a-Service.
 This is not software you build once then host for a fixed cost with capacity to spare, meaning you could serve thousands of customers for the price of catering to a single one.
 With AI models, increased usage requires a commensurate level of compute: _more customers always cost more_.
 This on top of the expenditure that goes into salaries, rapidly-evolving infrastructure, and cutting-edge research.
 The data centres everyone wants to build these days aren’t cheap either.

 With rising subscription costs and competitive open-weight models not being quite in reach (yet), what happens when you stop being able to afford AI agents to maintain your complex codebase?